hgedia/blog.nil.foundation-hg/_posts/2021-10-25-crypto3-cryptography-suite.md

 All of them consist of several parts:
 1. Proof generator.
 Usually emplaced in `bin` directory.
 Uses a circuit definition done with [Crypto3.Blueprint](https://github.com/nilfoundation/crypto3-blueprint.git).
+2. Proof verification logic.
+In-EVM one most often.
+Sometimes other virtual machies get involved as well.